WriteRead024/GitTesting/SubfolderThree-BranchTests/branch-merge-test.md

 "committed-merge-text" subfolder.&nbsp; The merge text had to be edited so that the git program recognized the merge conflict as resolved.

-The third test is in the "partial-merge-conflict".
+The third test is in the "partial-merge-conflict" subfolder, it has both unconflicting edits and merge conflict edits.

+The fourth test is in the branch-20240228 subfolder and is left as an unmerged branch for future testing ease.